Employee Disability Accommodation in the Workplace

 What disabilities are covered by this policy?

-Employees must have a physical or mental impairment that substantially limits one or more major life activity, have a record of such an impairment, or be regarded as having such an impairment to be covered under this policy.
+Employees must have a physical or mental disability that substantially limits one or more major life activity, have a record of such an disability, or be regarded as having such an disability to be covered under this policy.
 Major life activities include, among numerous others, the ability to walk, perform manual tasks, see, sleep, or hear.
 Also, to qualify, the employee must be able to perform the essential functions of his or her job with or without some accommodation.

 What is the University required to do?